 Leather Working Group

-We are members of the Leather Working Group (LWG) (http://www.leatherworkinggroup.com/), which is facilitated through the BLC Leather Technology Centre and is a coalition of brands, suppliers, retailers, leading technical experts and NGOs.
-The aim of the LWG is to raise environmental standards throughout the industry and to develop best practice standards.
-Member tanneries are audited by specialists against stringent criteria (including emissions to effluent, emissions to air, solid waste streams, energy consumption, water usage and adherence to restricted substances legislation) and those meeting the required environmental standards are awarded gold, silver, or bronze medal standard.
-In 2015 96% of all of our upper leather was sourced from LWG medal status tanneries.
+We are members of the Leather Working Group (LWG) (http://www.leatherworkinggroup.com/), which is a coalition of brands, suppliers, retailers, leading technical experts and NGOs.
+The aim of the LWG is to raise environmental standards throughout the leather industry and to develop best practice standards.
+Member tanneries are audited by specialists against stringent criteria (including effluent, emissions to air, solid waste streams, energy consumption, water usage and adherence to restricted substances legislation) and those meeting the required environmental standards are awarded gold, silver, or bronze medal standard.
+In 2018 99% of all of our upper leather was sourced from LWG medal status tanneries.

 Restricted Substances Policy

 Our restricted substances policy is another key part of our overall environmental performance in ensuring that our products comply with all relevant legislation in all of our markets, this includes EU REACH legislation, California Prop 65 and CPSIA.
 Every new material and component used in our products goes through a thorough testing program and this is monitored further in bulk production through on-going testing.
-We also recognise the impact of the chemicals used in the production of our products, not only from an environmental perspective but also for the health of the workers in our own and supplier sites and are constantly striving to use cleaner and safer chemicals.
+We also recognise the impact of the chemicals used in the production of our products, not only from an environmental perspective but also for the health of the workers in our own and supplier sites and also for our consumers.

-Leather (predominantly bovine) is the main material used in most of the footwear and accessories that we make, we therefore put a lot of emphasis on ensuring that it is sourced responsibly and all leather used in our products is a by-product of the meat industry.
+Leather (predominantly bovine) is a by-product of the meat industry and is the main material used in most of the footwear and accessories that we make, we therefore put a lot of emphasis on ensuring that it is sourced responsibly.

 We will not use any of the following: